DayneSorvisto/characteristic-function-library/README.md

 ```
 ## Philosophy of Algebraic Data Analysis

 The Fourier transform provides many equivalences between different areas and has unique applications to data analysis.
-Currently, the starting point involves estimating a discrete probability distribution from the data and representing it using polynomials.
-For instance, multiplying polynomials corresponds to the convolution of probability distributions.
-Other algebraic structure used include graph polynomials and the characteristic function, which utilizes the discrete-time Fourier transform to enable data analysis with complex numbers.
-By leveraging basic algebraic operations, such as convolutions, Fourier transforms, and smoothing operations, powerful and elegant data analysis and inference tasks can be performed on discrete probability distributions.
+By leveraging basic algebraic operations, such as convolutions, Fourier transforms, and smoothing operations, powerful and elegant data analysis and inference tasks can be performed on discrete probability distributions by using characteristic functions.